eoncarlyle/learning-rust/README.md

 I need a mutex that I can lock and unlock on demand, but the Rust lifetime model makes it hard to do that.
 I didn't have this issue on a similar, single-phase barrier.
 Is there a concurrency primitive that I do not know about, or are there questions I need to ask myself about mutexes?

 ### Answer
 For the mutex issue, one approach is to ensure you're using very small, well-defined scopes for each mutex operation.

-## `4d99c7f`
-### Commentary

-I do not have great intuition as to why the first function worked and the second function didn't.
-Clearly the turnstiles dropping out of scope matters, but confusing things is that if only one of the turnstiels is in it's
+By enclosing each reference to the mutex in curly braces, two seprate references can be made to the lock:

 ```rust
 fn problem_3_7_thread(